-Now that you have the four files open, you have to get the three images into your background file.
+Now that the four files are open, you have to get the images into your background file.
 This is a fairly simple process of selecting what you want to import, and then copying it into the background.

-1. With all four images open and tiled in Photoshop, click the parchment window to activate that file.
+1. With all four images (the Movie Ad file you created and the three supplied photos) open and tiled in Photoshop, click the parchment window to activate that file.

 Like the file you created, this file has only one layer - Background.
-Every scan and digital photograph will have this same characteristic.
+Every scan and digital photograph has this characteristic.

-2. Without selecting anything, click the Move tool at the very top of the Tools palette.
+2. With nothing selected, choose the Move tool at the top of the Tools panel.